ibm-cloud-docs/key-protect/index.md

 ### Using key aliases with duplicate keys
 {: #get-started-next-steps-best-practices-key-aliases}

 Because keys created with the same material are functionally identical (that is, both can be used to wrap and unwrap the same data), users have the option of creating these keys in different regions and using them as backups in the event a data center is temporarily unavailable.
-While these duplicates will have different key IDs, they can be given the same [key alias](/docs/key-protect?topic=key-protect-create-key-alias), which is used by applications to identify the key.
-Users who want duplicate keys should design their applications to look for this key alias in all of the regions where the keys with that alias exist.
-If one key is temporarily unavailable, the application can simply move on to a duplicate, ensuring that there is no downtime.
+While these duplicates will have different key IDs, they can be given the same [key alias](/docs/key-protect?topic=key-protect-create-key-alias).
+This alias can serve to organize functionally identical keys together, making it easier to update an application to point to these backup keys.

 ### Using key rings
 {: #get-started-next-steps-best-practices-key-rings}